Shaun Alexander: 2000–2004

 Alexander was selected by the Seattle Seahawks on April 15 in the 2000 NFL draft in the first round as the 19th overall pick.
 The Seahawks acquired the pick in the draft following a trade that sent wide receiver Joey Galloway to the Dallas Cowboys.
 In his rookie season, Alexander saw limited action behind starter Ricky Watters, rushing 64 times for just 313 yards and two touchdowns.

 In Alexander's second season in the NFL, he became the Seahawks' featured running back, following injuries and the eventual retirement of Watters.
 Alexander rushed 309 times for 1,318 yards and 14 touchdowns, only behind Marshall Faulk for total touchdowns.
 The offensive line was led by All-Pro left tackle Walter Jones and rookie left guard Steve Hutchinson.
+In Week 4, he had 31 carries for 176 yards and two touchdowns in the 24–15 over the Jacksonville Jaguars.
+He was named AFC Offensive Player of the Week for Week 4.
+In the following game, he had 33 carries for 142 yards and two touchdowns in the 34–21 win over the Denver Broncos.
 On ESPN Sunday Night Football on November 11, 2001, versus AFC West rival Oakland Raiders at Husky Stadium in Seattle, Alexander rushed for a franchise-record 266 yards on 35 carries, including an 88-yard run to the endzone.
 He was named the NFC Offensive Player of the Week after his performance against the Raiders.
+In Week 17, he had 20 carries for 127 yards and a touchdown in the 21–18 win over the Kansas City Chiefs.
 Following the season, Fox Sports Net hired him to do a variety show called Shaun Alexander Live, aimed to poke fun at Alexander's lack of recognition despite his on-field accomplishments, but it was short-lived.

-In 2002, Alexander started all 16 games en route to an NFC leading (and franchise record) 16 rushing touchdowns, four of which came in the first half of Seattle's September 29, 2002 game against the Minnesota Vikings in only the second regular-season game ever at Seahawks Stadium in Seattle.
-He also caught an 80-yard touchdown pass in the first half.
+In 2002, Alexander started all 16 games en route to an NFC leading (and franchise record) 16 rushing touchdowns, four of which came in the first half of Seattle's September 29, 2002, game against the Minnesota Vikings in only the second regular-season game ever at Seahawks Stadium in Seattle.
+He caught an 80-yard touchdown pass in the first half.
+In Week 12, against the Kansas City Chiefs, he had 23 carries for 145 yards and two touchdowns in the 39–32 win.
+In Week 15, in a 30–24 overtime win over the Atlanta Falcons, he had 28 carries for 127 yards and two touchdowns.
+He finished with 295 carries for 1,175 yards and the 16 rushing touchdowns to go with 59 receptions for 460 yards and two touchdowns.
+He had six games with multiple touchdowns and seven games over 100 scrimmage yards.
 The five touchdowns in that half set an NFL record.
 This was another ESPN Sunday Night Football game, enhancing Alexander's reputation for performing phenomenally well in high-profile, prime time nationally televised games.
+He was named NFC Offensive Player of the Week for Week 4.